 Similarities between the books:

-• Each book challenges conventional wisdom about its respective fields.
+Each book challenges conventional modes of thought in its respective field.

 Try Headway and satisfy your inner curiosity today!

-These books similar to 'Freakonomics' span from attempts to understand success in light of hidden variables to the results of unpredictable events, shining a light on different ways of looking at economics, psychology, and decision-making.
+These books, similar to 'Freakonomics', span from attempts to understand success in light of hidden variables to analyzing the results of unpredictable events.
+They shine a light on different ways of looking at economics, psychology, and decision-making that challenge conventional wisdom.

-You will gain deeper perspectives, as these are the best books that confound or challenge your understanding of the world around you, a wonderful way to broaden your depth of knowledge.
-Some even earned the status of New York Times bestsellers.
+Through listening to our summaries of the books on this list, you will gain deeper perspectives, as these are the best books that confound or challenge your understanding of the world around you.

 Download the Headway app and learn why people act the way they do!